rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 The one who conquers, I will grant him to sit with me on my throne, as I also conquered and sat down with my Father on his throne. ^0321

-He who has an ear, let him hear what the Spirit says to the churches. ^0322
+He who has an ear, let him hear what the Spirit says to the churches.' ^0322

 After this I looked, and behold, a door standing open in heaven!
 And the first voice, which I had heard speaking to me like a trumpet, said, Come up here, and I will show you what must take place after this. ^0401